-With the FY 2024/25 Annual Report, Permittees are required to report the evaluation results, including an assessment of the effectiveness of their IPM efforts required in the Provisions C.9.a. - C.9.e., a discussion of any improvements made in these efforts in the preceding five years, and any changes in water quality including pesticide toxicity in urban creeks.
-The evaluation must also include a brief description of one or more pesticiderelated area(s) the Permittees will focus on enhancing during the subsequent permit term.
+With the FY 2024-25 Annual Report, Permittees are required to report the evaluation results, including an assessment of the effectiveness of their IPM efforts required in the Provisions C.9.a. - C.9.e., a discussion of any improvements made in these efforts in the preceding five years, and any changes in water quality including pesticide toxicity in urban creeks.
+The evaluation must also include a brief description of one or more pesticide-related area(s) the Permittees will focus on enhancing during the subsequent permit term.

-As part of the PM&IPM Workgroup, in FY 2024/25, EOA will work with the Permittees to conduct this evaluation and prepare a report documenting the results.
+As part of the PM&IPM Workgroup, in FY 2024-25, EOA worked with the Permittees to conduct this evaluation and prepare a draft report documenting the results.
+During the summer of 2025, the evaluation will be finalized based on Permittee comments during the FY 2024-25 Annual Report review.
 Further details regarding the description, deliverables and budgets for this subtask are provided below in Table 2.1.